 - Ease your foot off the accelerator and hold the steering wheel in the direction of travel, otherwise you could veer and skid into a collision

 - If you have cruise control on, switch it off

 - When your car feels like it has more grip and control again, you can start to brake to slow yourself down

 Driving in flood conditions

 Always listen to weather forecasts and radio updates before setting out on any journey when flooding is involved.
-Only drive through floods if absolutely necessary to do so.
+Never drive through flood waters.
 Some pre-planning could allow you to choose an alternative and safer route.

 Bodies of water:

 If you aren’t sure how deep the water ahead of your car is, do not enter it.
 Find another route.
 Don’t risk damaging your car and endangering yourself just to save a few minutes on a shorter route if it is flooded.
 Do not drive into standing water as there may be deeper potholes or open drains you cannot see - the water can hide any dip in the road.

 Reducing your speed will also reduce the likelihood of water entering the engine and consequently cutting it out.
 Keep the bow-wave of the water in front of your car at all times and use a low gear.

 If entering water, do so slowly and at a steady, low speed.
 When entering water that reaches the level of your wheel rims, be sure to test your brakes once you’re out of the water if it is safe enough to do so.